Irreducibility of mod p Galois representations of elliptic curves with multiplicative reduction over number fields

 In \cite{turcas2020}, the second author proved the following result.

 \begin{theorem}[\cite{turcas2020}*{Theorem 1.3}] Let $K$ be a quadratic imaginary number field of class number one.
-Assume \cite{turcas2020}*{Conjecture 2.2} holds over $K$.
+Assume Serre's modularity conjecture (see \cite{turcas2020}*{Conjecture 2.2}) holds over $K$.
 Then, for any prime $p \geq 19$, the equation $a^p+b^p+c^p=0$ does not have solutions in coprime $a,b,c \in \cO_K \setminus \{0 \}$ such that $2 \mid abc$. \end{theorem}

 \textbf{Remark.} The only reason for which the restriction $2 \mid abc$ appears in the statement of the theorem is as follows.
 Let $E$ be the Frey curve associated to the putative solution to \eqref{fermateq} as in \eqref{freycurve}.
 The author of \cite{turcas2020} could only prove that $\rhobar_{E,p}$ is absolutely irreducible for $p \geq 19$ such that $2 \mid abc$.
 The absolute irreducibility is required in the hypothesis of Serre's modularity conjecture (see \cite{turcas2020}*{Conjecture 2.2}) and, if one shows it, the rest of the proof of the theorem above goes through.